robertialenti/Skyscrapers/README.md

 In this section, I import the libraries needed to scrape, clean, and plot data.

 ## 2. Scraping
-The building-level data is gathered from [](https://skyscraperpage.com/), which provides comprehensive coverage of large buildings across more than 7,500 cities.
-The scraper uses Selenium and BeautifulSoup to dynamically navigate the website and parse HTML on webpages.
-For each building, the scraper gathers information for a number of buildings.
+The building-level data is gathered from [SkyscraperPage](https://skyscraperpage.com/), which provides comprehensive coverage of large buildings across more than 7,500 cities.
+The scraper uses Selenium and BeautifulSoup to dynamically navigate the website and parse HTML on each city's webpage.
+In each city, I collect property-level information for all buildings.

 ## 3. Geocoding
-I will be plotting skyscraper construction.
+As I will be plotting skyscraper construction by metro area, I choose to simply geoccode a small sample of buildings from each metropolitain area, and use the average latitude and longitude.
+This reduces the number of geocoding calls performed with Google's Geocoding API and makes the visualization more readable.

 ## 4. Preparing Data
 The complete dataset has the following variables.
+The dataset includes xx buildings from yy cities and zz metropoltain areas.
 - id_city: City unique identifier
 - name_metro_area: Metropolitain area name
 - name_city: City name